binkley/homebrewery-files/witch.md

 #### 🛡️ Ally Buffs & Wards
 - **Aid** <br>
   Bolsters allies with lasting vitality.
-A Witch’s comfort made manifest.
+A Witch&rsquo;s comfort made manifest.

 - **Heroism** <br>
-  Temp HP and fear immunity — courage brewed in a teacup.
+  Temp HP and fear immunity &mdash; courage brewed in a teacup.

 - **Longstrider** <br>
   A blessing for swift feet, whether on errands or escapes.